sellds4/RJBikeShop/README.md

 EITHER

-Use the built .Net file located in the RJBikeShop folder
+Use the .Net Project file (RJBikeShop)

 OR